morten-olsen/homelab-nuclei-operator/README.md

 ### Key Features

+- **Pod-based Scanning Architecture**: Each scan runs in an isolated Kubernetes Job for better scalability and reliability
+- **Annotation-based Configuration**: Configure scanning behavior per-resource using annotations on Ingress/VirtualService
 - **Automatic Discovery**: Watches Kubernetes Ingress and Istio VirtualService resources for new endpoints
 - **Automated Scanning**: Automatically creates and runs Nuclei scans when new endpoints are discovered
 - **Scheduled Scans**: Support for cron-based scheduled rescanning